APC series: Expansion bus

 The expansion bus supported 16-bit-wide data and 20-bit-wide address capability.
 By comparison, the original IBM supported an 8-bit data bus with 20-bit address, which was later revised to 16 data bits and 24 address bits in the PC AT.

 The motherboard was designed to allow easy addition of an 8087 math co-processor.

 Disk drives

 Most Australian units were shipped with 720 KB floppy disk drives (80 track, double density), although specifications imply the drives were only 360 KB (40 track, DD).
 360 KB disks were readable and writeable by 'double-stepping' the 720 KB drives.

 Users could also purchase a hard disk expansion option.
 This was initially limited to the 10 MB ST-506 hard disks.
 This capacity could be increased to 20 MB (but no higher) after upgrading to MS-DOS 3.1.

 The hard disk controller was only configured to operate a single internal hard disk.
-An external hard disk expansion port was available, but compatible external hard disks were never produced.
+An external hard disk expansion port was available, so you could have two floppies and an external hard drive, or one floppy with an internal hard drive.